luapower/website/www/md/faq.md

 packaging steps, or even move code out of version control, ever.

 Modules don't need to be "installed" out of version control in order to create a proper runtime.
-You can code directly on your deployments, and you can push/pull changes between deployments and even create pull requests to upstream without any extra steps.
+You can make changes directly on your deployments, and you can push/pull changes between deployments and even create pull requests to upstream without any extra steps.

 ## Just the facts please

-Luapower is a dead simple idea: it puts [luajit] and a bunch of modules in separate repositories on [github](https://github.com/luapower), and it allows you to clone them back _over the same directory_ ([git can do that](http://git-scm.com/blog/2010/04/11/environment.html) with a little [help][luapower-git]).
+Luapower is a dead simple idea: it puts [luajit] and a bunch of modules in separate repositories [on github](https://github.com/luapower), and it allows you to clone them back together _over the same directory_ ([git can do that](http://git-scm.com/blog/2010/04/11/environment.html) with a little [help][luapower-git]).
 The files in the repos are [laid out][get-involved] such that when